Lombards: Language

 Lombardic fragments are preserved in runic inscriptions.
 Primary source texts include short inscriptions in the Elder Futhark, among them the "bronze capsule of Schretzheim" (c.
 600) and the silver belt buckle found in Pforzen, Ostallgäu (Schwaben).
 A number of Latin texts include Lombardic names, and Lombardic legal texts contain terms taken from the legal vocabulary of the vernacular.
 In 2005, Emilia Denčeva argued that the inscription of the Pernik sword may be Lombardic.

 Paul the Deacon, writing about 790 AD, mentioned that in his time the Bavarians and Saxons, and "other peoples of the same language lingua", were still singing songs about King Alboin (died 572 AD).
 This indicates that at least for the use of such songs, there was still a shared language connecting at least the Saxons and Bavarians, and possibly also the Langobardi.

 The Italian language preserves a large number of Lombardic words, although it is not always easy to distinguish them from other Germanic borrowings such as those from Gothic or from Frankish.
 They often bear some resemblance to English words, as Lombardic was akin to Old Saxon.
 For instance, guardia from wardan (warden), guerra from werra (war), ricco from rikki (rich), and guadare from wadjan (to wade).

 The Codice diplomatico longobardo, a collection of legal documents, makes reference to many terms of Germanic origin, some of them still in use in the Italian language:

-marchio (mark), maniscalco (blacksmith), braida (suburban meadow), borgo (burg, village), fara (fundamental unity of Lombard social and military organization, presently used as toponym), sala (hall, room, also used as toponym), staffa (stirrup), stalla (stable), sculdascio, faida (feud), manigoldo (scoundrel), sgherro (henchman); fanone (baleen), stamberga (hovel); anca (hip), guancia (cheek), nocca (knuckle), schiena (back); gazza (magpie), martora (marten); gualdo (wood, presently used as toponym); verbs like bussare (to knock), russare (to snore).
+marchio (mark), maniscalco (blacksmith), braida (suburban meadow), borgo (burg, village), fara (fundamental unity of Lombard social and military organisation, presently used as toponym), sala (hall, room, also used as toponym), staffa (stirrup), stalla (stable), sculdascio, faida (feud), manigoldo (scoundrel), sgherro (henchman); fanone (baleen), stamberga (hovel); anca (hip), guancia (cheek), nocca (knuckle), schiena (back); gazza (magpie), martora (marten); gualdo (wood, presently used as toponym); verbs like bussare (to knock), russare (to snore).

 Social structure

 Migration Period society

 During their stay at the mouth of the Elbe, the Lombards came into contact with other western Germanic populations, such as the Saxons and the Frisians.
-From these populations, which had long been in contact with the Celts (especially the Saxons), they adopted a rigid social organization into castes, rarely present in other Germanic peoples.
+From these populations, which had long been in contact with the Celts (especially the Saxons), they adopted a rigid social organisation into castes, rarely present in other Germanic peoples.

 The Lombard kings can be traced back as early as c.
 380 and thus to the beginning of the Great Migration.
 Kingship developed among the Germanic peoples when the unity of a single military command was found necessary.
 Schmidt believed that the Germanic tribes were divided into cantons and that the earliest government was a general assembly that selected canton chiefs and war leaders in times of conflict.
 All such figures were probably selected from a caste of nobility.
 As a result of the wars of their wanderings, royal power developed such that the king became the representative of the people, but the influence of the people on the government did not fully disappear.
 Paul the Deacon gives an account of the Lombard tribal structure during the migration: